diffpy/diffpy.github.io/products/pdfgetx.rst

-The PDFgetX3 and PDFgetN3 software can be obtained for free from `Columbia Technology Ventures <https://techventures.columbia.edu>`__, provided it will be used for open academic research.
+The PDFgetX3 and PDFgetN3 software can be obtained for free from `Columbia Technology Ventures <https://techventures.columbia.edu>`__, provided it will be used for open academic research (please cite the relevant paper below).
 If you plan to use the software in any other way, please contact `Beth Kauderer <techtransfer@columbia.edu>`_ at Columbia Technology Ventures.

-Use the following steps to obtain academic license and download the software:
+Use the following steps to obtain the academic license and download the software:

-1. Open licensing page |m11-120|.
+1. Open new browser window at the licensing page |m11-120|.

 2. Select "Express Licensing" from the navigation bar and then "Sign In To Continue".

-3. Sign In redirects to the top page.
+3. Sign-In redirects to the top page.
-   Search for ``pdfgetx3`` or ``m11-120`` to return to the licensing page.
+   Search for ``pdfgetx3`` or ``m11-120`` to return to the licensing page again.

 4. Select "Express Licensing" again and choose "PDFgetX3 and PDFgetN3, Free Academic".

 5. Submit the license request and wait for license confirmation email.

-6. The software will be at Top --> More --> "Manage Downloads" or just visit https://columbia.resoluteinnovation.com/downloads.
+6. The software will be under Top --> More --> "Manage Downloads" or just visit https://columbia.resoluteinnovation.com/downloads.

+Sorry for the complicated process.
+We hope you enjoy the software!

 Documentation